BEYOND THE HEADSHOTS PREPARATION GUIDE

 We strongly advise getting your makeup professionally done to get the most out of your images.
 If this is not an option however, we have included many tips below for doing your own makeup.

-We work with the best makeup artists in the city who understand what photographs well and who understand our work.
+• We work with the best makeup artists in the city who understand what photographs well and who understand our work.
 This ensures that colours, tones and makeup are flattering, age appropriate and translate well on our high definition cameras.
-Rate for hair and makeup services through our studio and services one the day of before your photography session are $250+gst or makeup only for $170+gst.
+Rate for in-studio hair and makeup services right before your photography session are $320+gst or makeup only for $200+gst.

 If you are doing your own makeup, here are some key considerations to be mindful of:

-Please bring your makeup with you to your session for touch-ups.
+• Please bring your makeup with you to your session for any required touch-ups.

 HAIR STYLING